gitter-lab/SINGE-supplemental/README.md

 ## Contents
 - Commands for running network inference algorithms
-- [`dyngen`](dyngen) script and results for simulated gene regulatory networks
+- [`dyngen`](dyngen): script and results for simulated gene regulatory networks
-- [`escape`](escape) scripts to prepare the ESCAPE gold standard as well as the ESCAPE gold standard in MATLAB and text formats.
+- [`escape`](escape): scripts to prepare the ESCAPE gold standard
-- [`scripts`](scripts) scripts to execute the methods used in the manuscript and plot the figures in the manuscript
+- [`scripts`](scripts): scripts to execute the methods used in the manuscript and plot the figures in the manuscript

 ## Usage documentation of SINGE and other network inference methods
-For network inference from the different methods, we use the following commands:
+For network inference from the different methods, we use the following commands.
+See the [`scripts`](scripts) directory for related scripts.

 ### SINGE
 For all datasets in the paper, we first run all GLG tests for each target using